 Solar Panel Dimensions

 Easy to install.
-Just anchor down a 2″ schedule 40 steel pipe vertically and fasten our newest RPS Top-of-Pole Mount to the top.
+Just anchor down a steel pipe vertically in cement and fasten the RPS Adjustable Top-of-Pole Mount to the top.
 This mount allows you to adjust the tilt angle of the panels to get maximum pumping power year-round.